-In October 2019, we entered into a revolving credit agreement with Wells Fargo Bank, National Association, and other lenders party thereto.
-The credit agreement provides for a \$100.0 million five-year revolving facility and matures in October 2024.
-At our election, loans made under the credit agreement bear interest at 1) a LIBOR rate (the "LIBOR Rate") or 2) a base rate determined by reference to the highest of (a) the United States federal funds rate plus 0.50%, (b) the Wells Fargo prime rate, and (c) one-month LIBOR rate plus 1.0% (the "Base Rate"), plus in either case an applicable margin.
-The applicable margin for borrowings depends on our total leverage ratio and varies from 1.25% to 2.00% for LIBOR Rate loans and 0.25% to 1.00% for Base Rate loans.
+In October 2019, we entered into a secured credit agreement with Wells Fargo Bank, National Association, and other lenders party thereto.
+The credit agreement provides for a \$100.0 million five-year revolving line of credit (the "2019 Revolving Facility"), maturing in October 2024.
+In March 2023, we amended the terms of our agreement to replace LIBOR with the Secured Overnight Financing Rate ("SOFR").
+At our election, loans made under the credit agreement bear interest at 1) an adjusted SOFR rate (the "SOFR Rate") or 2) a base rate determined by reference to the highest of (a) the United States federal funds rate plus 0.50%, (b) the Wells Fargo prime rate, and (c) an adjusted SOFR rate plus 1.0% (the "Base Rate"), plus in either case, an applicable margin.
+The applicable margin for borrowings depends on our total leverage ratio and varies from 1.25% to 2.00% for SOFR Rate loans and 0.25% to 1.00% for Base Rate loans.
+As of March 31, 2023, we had no borrowings outstanding on the 2019 Revolving Facility and had the full amount available for use.